roshiii24/book-record-management/README.md

 ## users/{id}
 GET: Get a user by id
-POST: Update a user by id
+PUT: Update a user by id
 DELETE: Delete a user by id (check if he still has an issued book)(is there any fine to be paid)

 ## users/subsciption-details/{id}